melmasri/HPprediction/README.md

 ## Arguments
 + `Z`:  an H x J binary or count matrix of interactions between two sets of species, H and J. If `Z` is count it will be converted to binary.
-+ `slices`:" the number of slices or MCMC samples to run.
++ `slices`: the number of slices or MCMC samples to run.
 In the case of the full model or the phylogeny-only model a single sample/itration is the average of H samples from H conditional distributions, one for each row of `Z`; as in the ICM model.
 For the affinity-only model sampling from the full joint is possible; see 'Details' for more information.
 + `model.type`: either distance, affinity, or full to combine both distance and affinity.
 Default is the full.
 + `uncertainty`: whether to sample an uncertainty parameter of not.
 See 'Details' for more information.
 + `...`: optional arguments to the lower layer MCMC sampling algorithm: